 ix.
 Utility's IRP.
-[THE OUCC AND INDUSTRIAL GROUP OFFER NO FINDINGS ON THIS ISSUE.]The Plan's consistency with Petitioner's IRP and underlying resource assessment was discussed above.
+[THE OUCC AND INDUSTRIAL GROUP OFFER NO FINDINGS ON THIS ISSUE.]

 As set forth above, we have found several elements of Duke's proposed DSM plan to be unreasonable.
 We specifically find, that our Section 10(j) "overall reasonableness" analysis leads us to conclude that Duke's Plan is not reasonable in its entirety.
 Based on this finding and the language of Section 10(m), Duke shall submit a modified plan within a reasonable time.